 Top-level Expression

 In order to prevent overly large query results, NQE automatically rewrites checks whose resulting record's fields' values are not simple.
-A simple value is defined as a value that is either a basic value or a list of basic values, where a basic value is defined as:
+A simple value is defined as a value that is either a basic value or a bag or list of basic values, where a basic value is defined as:

 - A value of a primitive type, like